MUmarJ/AutoStockGPT/README.md

 # StockGPT
-Predict Stock movements with GPT-4 or GPT-3.5 inspired by this paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4412788
+Predict Stock movements by scoring trendy article sentiments with GPT inspired by this paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4412788

-### Currently Untested!
+This is a forked version with fixed depreciates of https://github.com/d3n7/StockGPT

 # DISCLAIMER
 Please only use this to see how it correlates to stock movements rather than use it to invest.